maxivak/sidekiq-god/README.md

 ### Stop timeout period for Sidekiq

+Eventually we need to restart Sidekiq, for example, after deploy.
+If you have long running jobs and Sidekiq is restarting then you might lose your jobs and jobs wouldn't finish.
-We want to tell Sidekiq to wait till our running jobs finished.
+When Sidekiq is stopping we want to tell Sidekiq to wait until our running jobs finish.

+When Sidekiq restarts it receives TERM signals.
-TERM signals that Sidekiq should shut down within the -t timeout option.
+Sidekiq should shut down within the -t timeout option.
 Any workers that do not finish within the timeout are forcefully terminated and their messages are lost.
 The timeout defaults to 8 seconds.